2012 to 2018.

 Heard there’s Moose to be spotted.
 Beautiful clear water.. in warmer weather would be great for a swim.

 McConnell Lake: Close to home, in cell range.
+I’m a regular here.
 Very small.
 Nice hiking trail.
-Most interesting reason to go back: sunken wood boat in the small bay left of parking area.. need waterproof camera!
+Most interesting reason to go back: Four sunken wood boats in, and near, the small bay left of parking area.. need waterproof camera!
 Also, discovered a use for the ankle strap on board.. great little tie up rope to let board float while I explored the trail a bit.

 McArthur Island: In high water, put in past the butterfly garden bridge.
 A short section there that makes you feel like you’re in the jungle.. few signs of ‘civilization’ to be seen.
 For a 5 minute from home paddle, refreshing.
 Headed onto the river, but it’s flood year, and paddling hard I didn’t even move.
 Ha!
 Can’t wait for river to calm.. lots of great paddling to happen there this year!